 He said in his experience of working with more than 30 authorities facing the same challenges, privatising services erodes the quality of services and accountability to residents.

-He warned there will be job losses if backroom offices are moved elsewhere, at a cost to the borough’s economy, while staff transferred to employment with private companies could face cuts to their terms and conditions.
+He warned there will be job losses if backroom offices are moved elsewhere, at a cost to the borough’s economy, while staff transferred to employment with private companies could face cuts to their

 “The quality of services will be dictated by market forces,” he added.
 “There is a higher risk of contract failures with massive cost overruns on deals.”